Potato Area and Yield Survey (PAYS)

 The universe includes all potato producers in Canada although data are collected directly only in Newfoundland and Labrador, Prince Edward Island, New Brunswick, Nova Scotia, Manitoba, Saskatchewan and British Columbia; other provinces report through administrative sources.
 Potato producers on Indian Reserves and Institutional farms are excluded from this survey.

-The original development of the questions for the telephone survey was based on other surveys including the Census of Agriculture.
+The development of the questions for the survey was based on other surveys including the Census of Agriculture.
 The Census of Agriculture questionnaire was tested using focus groups and pilot surveys.
-The questions on price and quantity were taken from the cancelled monthly Potato Price Survey.
+The questions on price and quantity were introduced to the survey in 2014 and were taken from the canceled monthly Potato Price Survey.

 This is a sample survey with a cross-sectional design.